 Photo by Ed Landing

 I began creative life as a teenager, as an aspiring visual artist, but instead became a published writer of poetry and fiction, later non-fiction, later yet an editor––all the while making photographs as a sidelight.
 I rationalized that my visual sense supported the imagery in my writing, and this was true, and it worked.
 I thought of photography as a burrow made by an underground animal, a long, continuous shape of forward motion visible from the surface but not emerged into daylight.
-I didn’t give it a conscious place in my creative life until I reached the end of my active writing life several years ago––and it was like meeting an old friend absent for years: greyer, familiar but different, finally present in air and daylight.
+I didn’t give it a conscious place in my creative life until I reached the end of my active writing life several years ago––and it was like meeting an old friend absent for years: familiar but different, finally present in form and daylight.
 Our conversation picked up immediately where we’d left off, and photography is now my primary creative practice.

 I still want to tell stories, or chapters of them, but visually this time.
 I consider my photos metaphors, poems of the eye.
-Over the past three years I've been fortunate to exhibit some of them in galleries and venues in and around the Capital Region of New York––though there are photos here that don't necessarily translate to gallery walls.
+Over the past several years I've been fortunate to exhibit some of them in galleries and venues in and around the Capital Region of New York––though there are photos here that don't necessarily translate to gallery walls.

 Like an editor, the photographer should be invisible.
 (Note that I'm not saying anonymous.)
 But photography isn't about me; it's about the world out there.
 Or about you, the viewer of it.

 I look for the here-and-now of the world.
 If I have a subject that I return to photograph over and over, it's people engaged in collective dissent––part of my commitment to social justice, and part of my love for the “street” (definition fluid), where life happens with every step.
 Mostly I characterize my eye as eclectic (or democratic): every subject gets a chance to stand up and be seen.